UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter7.1/Kaleidoscope-ch7.1.md

 2) Do we even know HOW to do it yet?

 For an interactive language/runtime like Kaleidoscope, the answer to both thus far is a hard 'NO'.
-This sort of support is best for non-interactive runtimes like .NET or Java.
+This sort of support is best for non-interactive run-times like .NET or Java.